 How do you resolve that?
 By taking breaks.

-For day to day work, you can go for a walk, grab coffee, or take a quick nap.
+For day-to-day work, you can go for a walk, grab a coffee, or take a quick nap.
 Tuh dah!
 You feel better, more energized, and can resume being productive.

 But what about in a yearly sense?
 More vacation time will make you and your employees refreshed and ready to take on a new quarter by storm.